No HR professional is exempt from the planning.

-The challenge: What advice do you have for a recent college graduate who wants to break into HR?
+What advice do you have for a recent college graduate who wants to break into HR?
 So many entry-level jobs require HR experience.
 How can a new graduate gain experience?

 Experience is a key component to getting your foot into the HR world.
 It was a great struggle for me to get in as my bachelor’s degree was not a business-related degree.
 I decided to go to graduate school and work on my master’s degree in HR management.
 This allowed me an opportunity to secure a management internship at a major retailer, where I learned about employee relations and recruiting and staffing.
 That was how I got my foot in the door.

 My first HR job was an HR assistant which was actually a temp job for a small, but quickly growing, engineering firm.
 That turned into a permanent position after five months there.
 To prove to my employer that I was super serious about the HR profession, I joined SHRM and enrolled in classes to prepare for my PHR exam, which I passed less than three years later.